Water: States

-Along with oxidane, water is one of the two official names for the chemical compound H_{2}O; it is also the liquid phase of H_{2}O. The other two common states of matter of water are the solid phase, ice, and the gaseous phase, water vapor or steam.
+Along with oxidane, water is one of the two official names for the chemical compound H_{2}O; it is also the liquid phase of H_{2}O. The other two common states of matter of water are the solid phase, which is ice, and the gaseous phase, water vapor or steam.
 The addition or removal of heat can cause phase transitions: freezing (water to ice), melting (ice to water), vaporization (water to vapor), condensation (vapor to water), sublimation (ice to vapor) and deposition (vapor to ice).

 Density

-Water is one of only a few common naturally occurring substances which, for some temperature ranges, become less dense as they cool, and the only known naturally occurring substance which does so while liquid.
-In addition it is unusual as it becomes significantly less dense as it freezes, though it is not unique in that respect.
+Water is one of the few common substances that expands and becomes less dense as it cools within certain temperature ranges; it is the only known naturally occurring substance which does so while liquid.
+In addition, it is unusual because it becomes significantly less dense as it freezes, though it is not unique in that respect.
 (Note: Other substances with this property include bismuth, silicon, germanium and gallium.)

 Ways of presenting the density of water using five metric units of length, volume, and mass.

 At 1 atm pressure, it reaches its maximum density of 999.972 kg/m3 at 3.98 °C.

-Below that temperature, but above the freezing point of 0 °C, it expands becoming less dense until it reaches freezing point, reaching a density in its liquid phase of 999.8 kg/m3.
+Below that temperature, but above the freezing point of 0 °C, water expands (becoming less dense) until it reaches the freezing point, at which its density in the liquid phase is 999.8 kg/m3.
+As water cools to 3.98 °C, water volume decreases.

-Once it freezes and becomes ice, it expands by about 9%, with a density of 917 kg/m3.
+As it freezes and becomes ice, water expands by about 9%, reaching a density of 917 kg/m3.
 This expansion can exert enormous pressure, bursting pipes and cracking rocks.
 As a solid, it displays the usual behavior of contracting and becoming more dense as it cools.
 These unusual thermal properties have important consequences for life on earth.

 In a lake or ocean, water at 4 C sinks to the bottom, and ice forms on the surface, floating on the liquid water.
 This ice insulates the water below, preventing it from freezing solid.
 Without this protection, most aquatic organisms residing in lakes would perish during the winter.
 In addition, this anomalous behavior is an important part of the thermohaline circulation which distributes heat around the planet's oceans.